nfriend/wordle-solver/README.md

 <img alt="A screenshot of the 'add new bookmark' dialog in Firefox"
 src="bookmarklet-screenshot.png" width="469">

-Then, navigate to [Wordle](https://www.powerlanguage.co.uk/wordle/) and click your new "Solve Wordle" bookmarklet!
+Then, navigate to [Wordle](https://www.powerlanguage.co.uk/wordle/) or [Absurdle](https://qntm.org/files/wordle/index.html) and click your new "Solve Wordle" bookmarklet!

 ## Releases